jrandleman/EScheme/doc/modules.md

 Modules may be introspected upon by 2 primitives:

-1. `module-source`: yield the absolute file path to the module (this is what distinguishes one module from another under the hood).
+1. `module-path`: yield the absolute file path to the module (this is what distinguishes one module from another under the hood).
 2. `module-bindings`: yield a list of the symbols defined in a module (beware: every module redefines the entire EScheme standard library!).